Trauma & mental health

 There is no standard recipe for how people cope with trauma.
 Each person has a unique way of recovering.
 They should be supported in using strategies and resources that suit them, and that are readily available.

-If people seek professional support immediately following a traumatic event, a health practitioner will take a practical approach that meets the person's immediate needs and helps them cope with their distress.
-This is sometimes referred to as psychological first aid.
+If someone seeks support immediately following a traumatic event, the best approach is to meet the person's immediate needs and to help them cope with their distress.
 For example, someone who has just been in a severe car accident might need: